longjielin40/Company-Website-Disclosure/README.md

 ## Relationship between the website-based measure of disclosure and firm liquidity (CRSP-Compustat universe)

-- **[corporate_website_disclosure.dta](liquidity/corporate_website_disclosure.dta)**: A STATA dataset containing the website-based measure of disclosure at the quarterly level.
+- **[public_firm_size.dta](liquidity/public_firm_size.dta)**: A Stata dataset containing the website-based measure of disclosure at the quarterly level.
 The dataset contains the following variables:
   - `gvkey`: The gvkey identifier of the firm;
-  - `id`: A unique firm identifier in numeric format;
   - `q`: the quarter during which the size of the corporate website was measured;
   - `size_website_q`: the size of the website (in Bytes) that quarter;
-  - `size_mim_text`: the size of the text elements of the website corresponding to the mimetype 'text/html';
+  - `size_mim_*`: the sum of the size of the elements belonging to mimetype '*';

+- **[public_firm_topics.dta](liquidity/public_firm_topics.dta)**: A Stata dataset containing the share of each topic at the yearly level.
+The dataset contains the following variables:
+  - `gvkey`: The gvkey identifier of the firm;
-  - `sector_gind`: the four-digit GICS code to which the firm belongs.
+  - `y`: the year during which the topics are measured;
+  - `ir`: the size of the website dedicated to Investor Relation;
+  - `ir`: the size of the website dedicated to Product, Strategy and Processes;
+  - `geo`: the size of the website dedicated to Geography;

-- **[replication_Website_Disclosure.do](liquidity/replication_Website_Disclosure.do)**.
-A do-file detailing the steps to replicate the main results of the paper.
+  - `geo`: the size of the website dedicated to Human Resources;

-To replicate the results, you will need access to the following commercial datasets:
-- **crsp_msf**: daily stock price data from the Center for Research in Security Price (CRSP);
-- **link_table**: the historical gvkey-permno mapping from the CRSP-Compustat Merged Database, maintained by Wharton Research Data Services (WRDS).
+  - `total`: the size of the website (in Bytes) that can be classified that year;